Tanaji Halarnkar: Konkani Vishwakosh (Encyclopedia)

 Wikimedia notes that the Konkani Vishwakosh is a four-volume hard copy encyclopedia—totalling in all 3632 pages—that has been published by the Goa University.
 The work took some 14 years to complete.
 It encompasses the world's information in a nutshell with special emphasis and detailed information on Goa, Konkani, Goan culture, folklore, history, geography etc. The encyclopedia is written in Konkani.
 The Vishwakosh has served "as a primary source of information and one of the most important documented texts for a community of nearly 2.5 million Konkani speakers spread across India and worldwide".
 It has also been used as the base for many articles in the Konkani Wikipedia.

 The Konkani Vishwakosh was initiated by the poet-laureate and former Goa University professor Manohar Rai Sardesai.
-Following his death, the initiative was led by Tanaji Halarnkar.
+Following his death, the initiative was led by Halarnkar.
 Goa University staff Ranjan Naik, Kalpana Naik, Kanchan Mordekar, Surekha Naik, Mukesh Thali and Shailendra Mehta also contributed to the compilation process of this encyclopedia.

 Personal life

-Halarnkar was born in Bandora in Ponda taluka (sub-district).
+Halarnkar was born in Bandora in Portuguese Goa.
 He died on 19 October 2020 in Goa, at the age of 77.
 He is succeeded by two children and his wife.
 Halarnkar lived at Porvorim.